RefluxUK logo

 The Democratisation of Healthcare

 At RefluxUK we’ve recently introduced the TIF®️ procedure as a further option to treat patients with GORD.
-We are now one of the very few centres in the UK offering the technology.
-But TIF was first performed in 2005.
+We are now one of the very few centres in the UK offering the technology, but TIF was first performed in 2005.

 Predictably much was learnt in the early days and the technique was inevitably developed and refined.
 However, it is has now become widely available around the world.
 At the time of writing nearly 30,000 people have been successfully treated and multiple scientific studies have been published demonstrating TIF’s safety and effectiveness.